-The Bachelor of Science in Management and Industrial Studies requires a total of 121 semester hours of successfully completed credits.
-In addition, 39 of those 121 hours must be at the upperdivision (3/40000) level.
+The Management and Industrial Studies major in the Bachelor of Science degree program requires a total of 121 semester hours of successfully completed credits.
+In addition, 42 of those 121 hours must be at the upper-division (3/40000) level.
 Students must complete the degree with at least a 2.00 cumulative grade point average.

-I. COMP OSITION6
+I. COMPOSITION

-ENG 10 0001, 10002, College English I, II6
+ENG 10001, 10002, College English I, II

 Based on test scores, students may be required to take ENG

-10000.

 II.
-MATHI EMATICS, LOGIC, and FOREIGN LANGUAGES
+MATHEMATICS, LOGIC and FOREIGN LANGUAGES

-One fo reign language or equivalent in proficiency8
+One foreign language or American Sign Language or equivalent in proficiency

-Mathe matics
+Mathematics

-Studer nts must pass one of the courses listed below
+Students must pass one of the courses listed below or establish

-or esta blish proficiency.
+proficiency.

 MATH 11011, College Algebra (4)

 12001, Algebra and Trigonometry (4)

+Restrictions:

-Since MATH 12001 covers the same contents as 11011 plus
+Since MATH 12001 covers the same content as 11011 plus

-11022 credit is not allowed for both 12001 and 11011 or for
+11022, credit is not allowed for both 12001 and 11011, or for

-both 1.
-2001 and 11022.
+both 12001 and 11022.

 III.
-HUMA NITIES and FINE ARTS12
+HUMANITIES and FINE ARTS9

 COMM 15000, Theory and Practice of Oral Discourse

-26000, Criticism of Public Discourse

-PHIL 21001, Introduction to Ethics
+PHIL D21001, Introduction to Ethics

-Fine Ar ts Elective
+Humanities or Fine Arts Elective

 IV.
-SOCIA L SCIENCES
+SOCIAL SCIENCES

-ECON 22060, Principles of Microeconomics3
+ECON 22060, Principles of Microeconomics

-PSYC 11762, General Psychology3
+PSYC 11762, General Psychology

-SOC 12050, Introduction to Sociology
+SOC D12050, Introduction to Sociology

-٧. BASIC SCIENCES9
+V. BASIC SCIENCES

 Nine (9) hours must be selected from the basic sciences require-

-ment c n page 77 under "Liberal Education Requirements."
+VI. ment on page 79 under "Liberal Education Requirements."
+DIVERSITY

 VI.
-US 100 001, University Orientation1
+The program requirements include the required six hours of

+Diversity.
+(See the courses above marked with a "D." Courses

+with a domestic perspective are additionally marked with an

+asterisk {}.)

 VII.
-MAJOR R REQUIREMENTS59-66
+US 10001, University Orientation

+MAJO OR REQUIREMENTS

 COMM 25863, Business and Professional Speaking3

-Choose one from:

-ENG 20001, Business Writing (3)

-20002, Technical Writing (3)

-Choose one from:

-MATH 11012, Intuitive Calculus (3)

-12002, Analytic Geometry and Calculus I (5)
+35550, Small Group Communication

 ECON 22061, Principles of Macroeconomics

 PSYC 31773, Industrial Psychology3

+SOC 32510, Sociology of Work

+ACCT 23020, Introduction to Financial Accounting

 23021, Introduction to Managerial Accounting3

+ADMS 24053, Introduction to Computer and

+Information Systems

+24055, Fundamentals of Business Statistics

+24163, Principles of Management

+34060, Operations Management

+34180, Human Resource Management